 Previous charges remain on your driving record.
 You can learn more about this charge with a criminal defense lawyer in Los Angeles.

-Will the Police Take Your Vehicle for Driving with an Expired License?
+Will the Police Take Your Vehicle for Driving With an Expired License?

 Generally, you do not have to worry about vehicle impoundment for driving without a license.
 The charge typically results in fines.
 However, the police may impound your vehicle if charging you with other crimes alongside a license violation.